kai-zhang-er/kai-zhang-er.github.io/_pages/about.md

 ---

-I am Kai ZHANG, a 3rd year PhD student in IP Paris.
-My research interest is on task and motion planning.
+I am Kai ZHANG, a 3rd year PhD student in Institut Polytechnique de Paris.
+I also work at Robotic control and supervision laboratory in CEA List.
+My PhD thesis is on task planning for a mobile robot in logistics environment.

+My research interests include:
+* Task and motion planning
+* Reinforcement learning
+* Computer vision

 News